Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular channels: Conclusion

-Our key finding is good agreement between theory and simulations for both the primary and secondary (streaming) pressure profiles across a range of key dimensionless numbers, including the Womersley $\Wor$ and elastoviscous $\gamma$ numbers.
-Additionally, we found good agreement between the theory and the simulation for the primary displacements, indicating that inlet clamping effects (as well as the outer walls confining the elastic layer), which are neglected in the theory but retained in the simulations, have a negligible overall effect on the pressure characteristics.
+Our key finding is good agreement between theory and simulations, as indicated by low root-mean-squared errors, for both the primary and secondary (streaming) pressure profiles across a range of the key dimensionless numbers, namely the Womersley $\Wor$ and elastoviscous $\gamma$ numbers.
+This agreement validates the combined foundation model as the appropriate description of the interaction between an oscillatory flow and a nearly incompressible 2D elastic layer, and confirms that both the geometric nonlinearity of the deforming fluid domain and the fluid's advective nonlinearity must be retained to accurately predict the streaming pressure.
 Interestingly, unlike previous work \cite{IWC20} and conventional wisdom, which suggest that shear stresses are much weaker than normal stresses at the fluid--solid interface, the combined foundation model \cite{CV20} predicts significant axial displacements driven by both the wall shear stress and pressure gradient when the elastic layer thickness is similar to the fluidic channel height.
-Finding good agreement for the primary axial displacements, too, we demonstrated this feature of the problem.
+Finding good agreement for the primary displacements, too, we demonstrated this feature of the problem.
+Additionally, these benchmarks indicated that inlet clamping effects, which are neglected in the theory but retained in the simulations, have a negligible overall effect on the pressure characteristics.